oasys/www.oasys.net/content/fragments/leading-zeros-in-bash.md

 searchHidden: false
 ---

-A team member reported a problem with pre-commit hook I wrote, [`check-dns-serial`][check-dns-serial], which ensures the SOA serial number is updated on any modified zone files.
+A team member reported a problem with [pre-commit][pre-commit] hook I wrote, [`check-dns-serial`][check-dns-serial], which ensures the SOA serial number is updated on any modified zone files.
 The script was giving them an error when they made a commit after the 8th revision in a day.

 It was an interesting bug in a bash script that I thought might be helpful to share.
 The serial number is, by convention, stored as a date